cabalmail/cabal-infra/README.md

 What's special about CabalMail is that it forces you to create new subdomains for each address.
 If we assume your mail domain is example.com, then CabalMail will *not* support addresses of the form foo@example.com.
 Rather, each address will be hosted at a subdomain of example.com, such as foo@bar.example.com.

-By making it easy to create new addresses that point to a given inbox, you can (and should!) create new addresses for each person, company, etc., that needs to contact you.
+By making it easy to create new addresses that point to a given inbox, CabalMail makes it feasible to create new addresses for each person, company, etc., that needs to contact you.
 This approach is similar to the technique of ["plus-addressing" or "subaddressing"](https://tools.ietf.org/id/draft-newman-email-subaddr-01.html).

 "So why not just use plus-addressing?"
 Good question.
 See the next section.